xmil9/win32-util/README.md

 # win32-util
-Lightweight utility lib for the Win32 API.
+Lightweight utility library for the Win32 API.